allamaprabhuani/akantu2/doc/dev-doc/manual/basic_types.rst

   Array<Real> position(nb_nodes, spatial_dimension);

-In this case the :math:`x` position of the eighth node number will be given by ``position(7, 0)`` (in C++, numbering starts at 0 and not 1).
+In this case the :math:`x` position of the eighth node will be given by ``position(7, 0)`` (in C++, numbering starts at 0 and not 1).
 If the number of components for the sequences is not specified, the default value of 1 is used.
 Here is a list of some basic operations